OCHA-DAP/hdx-python-api/README.md

 The default configuration loads an internal HDX configuration located within the library, and assumes that there is an API key file called .hdxkey in the current user's home directory and a YAML project configuration located relative to your working directory at config/project_configuration.yml which you must create.
 The project configuration is used for any configuration specific to your project.

-The default logging configuration reads a configuration file internal to the library that sets up an coloured console handler outputting at DEBUG level, a file handler writing to errors.log at ERROR level.
+The default logging configuration reads a configuration file internal to the library that sets up an coloured console handler outputting at DEBUG level and a file handler writing to errors.log at ERROR level.

 ### Facades